interledger/rfcs/0000-interledger-eli5/0000-interledger-eli5.md

 _Note: The reason for the "holding" part is that it protects the assets.
 If anything goes wrong with the payment while the assets are on hold - for example, if the receiver rejects the payment - the assets can simply be taken from the holding accounts and put back into the accounts they came from.
 In fact, in the case of the example given, if the receiver rejected the payment the assets would **have** to be put back.
 Because if the receiver rejected the payment, no password would have been given that could open the boxes, so none of the ledger managers would have done anything._

-**Asset Transformation & Connectors**
+**Asset Exchange & Connectors**

 What's particularly useful about about ILP payments, is that the _kind_ of asset being sent doesn't need to be the same kind as the asset that is received.
-The asset may even change forms a few times during a payment.
+The asset may be exchanged a few times during a payment.

 In the example above, if there wasn't such a convenient connector available for USD and JPY, the payment could have involved two or more connectors.
 For example, the first connector could be happy to gain more US Dollars on the senders ledger, and provide some Mexican Peso's on another ledger.
 A second connector may be happy to gain some Mexican Peso's on the first connectors ledger, and lose some Japanese Yen on the receivers ledger.
 In this case the payment would have involved seven parties acting together.
 One sender, two connectors, one receiver and three ledgers.